 I hope that when you visit the gallery, you feel like you are welcomed into a friend’s home – a familiar and sincere place.
 I hope some of our handcrafted furniture becomes your new favorite place to sit after a long day.
 And most of all, I hope you feel inspired to enrich your own home with the display of unique, original, local art.

 The gallery is truly a living space and a continuous project.
 As Executive Director and Curator, my goal is to showcase regional artists, modern furniture artists, and a new experience with every show.
 I’m very grateful for our relationships with artists, visitors, our community in Historic Bethlehem and beyond, and for supporters like you.
 Feel free to contact us with any questions, to learn more about the gallery, or for additional information.

 -Ward Van Haute

-Kate Hughes, Co-Director at the Bethlehem House Gallery, received her Bachelor’s Degree in Art and Fine Arts from Cedar Crest College.
-She has an extensive background in contemporary art, photography, theater, radio and is heavily involved in local charitable organizations.
+Kate Hughes, Gallery Director at the Bethlehem House Gallery, received her Bachelor’s Degree in Art and Fine Arts from Cedar Crest College, as well as her Master’s in Business Management.
+Kate has an extensive background in contemporary art, photography, theater, radio and is heavily involved in local charitable organizations.

 Kate has been a resident of the Lehigh Valley for the past twenty years and looks forward to watching the local art scene unfold one Bethlehem House Contemporary Art Gallery show at a time.